kjes4pres/H23_project3_kjesta/README.md

 ### Comments
 - The animation in task 3h) took 1.5 hours to complete, even after vectorizing the most important methods.
+- This README file looks good in the preview section in VScode, but I notice that it doesnt get rendered correctly when pushing to github.
+Especially the mathematical formulas.